nozotrox/blockchain-practice-projects/erc20-token-sale/readme.md

 ### Run With
 * Truffle
 * Ganache
+* Metamask

 <!-- GETTING STARTED -->
 ## Getting Started
 For this project, there is a set of tools required to run the project.
 Follow the instructions in the following sections to get it all setup.
+This project was build following [this instructions](https://ethereum-blockchain-developer.com/060-tokenization/12-metamask-deployment/).
+Some of the steps given here, show how to run the project.

 ### Prerequisites
 To run the project, you'll need to have `node`(v12 or later)  & `npm` installed.